Vishnudharmottara Purana: The third section (khaṇḍa)

-Chapters 44-85 deal with Pratimalakshana (iconography).
+Chapters 44-85 deal with iconography (Skt. pratimalakshana).

 Chapters 86-93 deal with temple construction.

-Chapters 94-108 deal with avahana (induction of deities into images).
+Chapters 94-108 deal with the induction of deities into images (Skt. avahana).

 Chapters 109-118 deal with rites and rituals.

-Stella Kramrisch says that while the Vishnu Purana cannot be earlier than the second half of the 4th century CE, the chapters of the Vishnudharmottara that deal with painting must have been compiled in the 7th century CE.
+Stella Kramrisch argues that while the Vishnu Purana cannot predate the second half of the 4th century CE, the chapters of the Vishnudharmottara dealing with painting were likely compiled in the 7th century CE.